Yandex Cloud

 3. Click Save.

-If you do not make any changes to the disk partitioning, the server will retain the previous RAID and disk space allocation settings.
+If you do not modify the disk partitioning, the server will maintain its existing RAID configuration and disk allocation settings.

 3. Under Access:

-1. In the Password field, use one of these options to create a password for the root user:
+1. In the Password field, select one of the following options to create a root password:

-• To generate a password for the root users, select New password and click Generate.
+• To generate a new root password, select New password and click Generate.

 Warning

-• To use the root user password saved in a Yandex Lockbox secret, select Lockbox secret.
+• To use the root password saved in a Yandex Lockbox secret, select Lockbox secret.

-In the Name, Version, and Key fields, select the secret, its version, and the key your password is saved in, respectively.
+In the Name, Version, and Key fields, select the secret containing your password, its version, and its key, respectively.

 If you do not have a Yandex Lockbox secret, click Create to create it.